Todd Landers: Reception

 Telecommunications network Orange profiled past Neighbours characters, in this feature they describe Todd's most memorable moment as: "Being the youngest character in Neighbours history to die.
 Seventeen-year-old Todd was hit by a van while running to a clinic to stop girlfriend Phoebe having an abortion."

 In 2007, Australian newspaper the Herald Sun placed Todd's death at number ten on their list of Neighbours Top Ten moments.
 In 2018, Joe Julians of Digital Spy branded Todd's exit as "still one of Neighbours saddest deaths".
 In 2020, Adam Beresford writing for HuffPost opined that Todd, Melissa, Cody and Josh formed one of the "show's best teen groups".
+A Herald Sun reporter included Todd's death in their "Neighbours' 30 most memorable moments" feature.

+In a Time Out feature profiling "best soap opera moments", British playwright Alice Birch chose Todd being hit by the van as the most memorable.
+She recalled being banned from watching the show as a child after Todd's death made her cry for two days.
+Donna Hay from What's on TV included Todd and Phoebe in their "marriages made in heaven" feature.
+Hay noted that their romance "should have had a happy ending" but writers decided otherwise.
+In May 1993, TVTimes featured a story about their readers' beliefs that too much sex was featured on television.
+In their soap opera section, they stated "many people worry about sex in early-evening soaps."
+They included a viewer complaint from a pensioner who thought that "young kids" in Neighbours, such as Todd and Phoebe having sex was "bad".